sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/2 - Castle.md

 "Aww, why'd you stop it kid?!" the manic flower whined from Frisk's backpack, .
 "It was just about to get real good!"

-Sans shook his head, and took a deep breath he didn't need.
+Sans shook his head and huffed out a low chuckle.
+Flowey, man.

 He stepped out into the room, feeling multiple pairs of eyes on him.
 Stepping around multiple attacks, frozen in time,  he stood in the center of the room, where nothing would immediately harm him once time restarted, and he slowly turned in place to look at all the different versions of himself.